 Contributing approximately £80,000 from the Society’s own resources to a wide variety of local projects which have improved and conserved the local environment and made life more pleasant for residents and visitors

 Securing a further £100,000 in grants from external sources for local projects

-Opening the Henry Ramey Upcher (HRU) lifeboat shed to visitors on behalf of the town since 1983 and successfully renovating the Fishing Sheds, open from 2006, to provide further exhibition space; the Society now takes full responsibility on behalf of Sheringham Town Council for the Fishermen’s Lifeboat Museum, incorporating the HRU lifeboat in its shed, the Peter Coke Shell Gallery, containing shell artworks generously donated to the Society by Peter Coke, a small craft shop which the Society rents out and the garden adjacent.
+Opening the Henry Ramey Upcher (HRU) lifeboat shed to visitors on behalf of the town since 1983 and successfully renovating the Fishing Sheds, open from 2006, to provide further exhibition space.
+This enabled us to accommodate the Fishermen’s Lifeboat Museum (incorporating the HRU lifeboat in its shed with information about the fishermen who made up the crew, their families and the Upcher family who provided the finance), the Peter Coke Shell Gallery (containing shell artworks generously donated to the Society by Peter Coke) a small craft shop which the Society rents out and the garden adjacent.
 For details of the renovation see Buildings History page.

 Mounting an annual art exhibition since 1979, providing a showcase for local artists and an attraction for residents and visitors